Global Deploy

 Graceful Degradation

-// Mutation context
+// Mutation context - always primary

 ctx.db() // → primary pool

-// Query context (with read_from_replica = true)
+// Query context (consistent = true)

-ctx.db() // → round-robin replica pool
+ctx.db() // → primary pool (bypass replicas)

 Cluster Coordination via PostgreSQL